ktor-doc-jp/ktor-doc-jp/pages/quickstart/intellij-idea.md

 You will have to include `compile "io.ktor:ktor-server-netty:$ktor_version"` in your `build.gradle`'s `dependencies` block, for the classes in the example to be available.

-For a more detailed guide on setting up build the `build.gradle` file, check the [Getting Started with Gradle](/quickstart/gradle) section.
+For a more detailed guide on setting up the `build.gradle` file, check the [Getting Started with Gradle](/quickstart/gradle) section.
 {: .note}

 ### Create the App